Shaurya925/AI_DATA_SCIENCE/README.md

-This is a repo where i have created all the notes related to AI:DATA SCIENCE which i learned in a course from edunet.Everyone is free to make changes to make this information more informative and updated
+This is a repo where i have created all the notes related to AI:DATA SCIENCE which i learned in a course from edunet.Everyone is free to make changes to make this information more informative and updated.It has all the theory and excerises that learnt from the course